yaiciines/MAP583_tiny-diffusion/README.md

 ## Diffusion on the MNIST dataset

-Then , we tried to apply the diffusion model to the  distribution of the images in the MNIST dataset, comparing it to 'points of a dinosaur' to visualise the concept.
+Then, we tried to apply the diffusion model to the  distribution of the images in the MNIST dataset, comparing it to 'points of a dinosaur' to visualise the concept.
 The original code was adapted from a 2D to a 28x28 dimension to accommodate the MNIST dataset, using a simple CNN structure including Conv2D, BatchNorm2D, ReLU, ConvTranspose2D and additional Conv2D layers.

 ## Implementation and Improvements